Skip to main content

 • the risks and benefits of learning genetic information

 Genetic counselors can also help you cope with your child's genetic testing results, including how to discuss the results with family members.
-They can also advise you about whether other members of your family should receive genetic testing.
+They can advise you about whether other members of your family should receive genetic testing.

 Symptoms of childhood ovarian cancer